Sujata018/Image-Segmentation/README.md

 # Porosity characterization of Coke images

-## Calculate porosity of a Coke from its image.
+Automatically determine porosity of a Coke Microstructure from its image.

 ### Challenges in Computer Vision for Processing Coke Microstructure Images: